flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 ### Prerequisites

-To integrate custom Flutter package into Flet you need to understand how to create Flutter apps and packages in Dart language and have Flutter development environment configured.
+To integrate custom Flutter package into Flet you need to have basic understanding of how to create Flutter apps and packages in Dart language and have Flutter development environment configured.
 See [Flutter Getting Started](https://docs.flutter.dev/get-started/install) for more information about Flutter and Dart.

+### Implementation

+To implement your own Flet control based on a 3rd-party Flutter package, you will need to create:

+* Flutter package
+* Python app

+#### Flutter Package

+#### Python app with the new control

+#### Build your app

-### Examples
+### Other Examples

 A few Flet controls are implemented as in external packages and could serve as a starting point for your own controls: